The Great Gatsby: an American novel photo

 The novel is also the result of a revolution :

-• idealogical change that put the single individual at the centre of the world
+• ideological change that puts the single individual at the centre of the world

 Yet, there are profound contradictions:

 • America did not offer favourable conditions for the birth of the novel.
-The notion of class, and love and marriage are central to the novel.
+The notions of class, love, and marriage are central to the novel.

 • the European novel favours a plot with a domestic story and marriage E.g.: Pride and Prejudice, Madame Bovary.